explodecomputer/alspac/README.md

 ### Using the search function

-A simple search function `findVars` is a simple helper for searching `current` (default) or `useful`.
+A simple search function `findVars` is a simple helper for searching `current` (default).
 Documentation can be retrieved using:

 ```r
 ?findVars